VowpalWabbit/vowpalwabbit.github.io/_rlos/2021_code_exercises.md

 Run this new simulator with different exploration algorithms and vizualize and compare their performance.

-Submit a Jupyter notebook showcasing the above.
+Submit a Jupyter notebook showcasing the above in a GitHub repo for your application.
 ### Links
 - [Contextual Bandits Tutorial](https://vowpalwabbit.org/tutorials/contextual_bandits.html)
 - [Exploration Algorithms](https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Contextual-Bandit-algorithms#changing-action-set-or-featurized-actions)